madcodemonkey/Azure.Search/README.md

 - CustomMongoDbIndexer - This is an example of a custom indexer that will monitor a MongoDB's change stream
    - Technology 1: Azure Function (isolated)
       - Note 1: Name = IndexHelperApp.sln
-      - Note 2: Used for creating the index and querying the Coginitive Search index as well as creating, updating and deleting MongoDB documents.
+      - Note 2: Used for creating the index and querying the Cognitive Search index as well as creating, updating and deleting MongoDB documents.
    - Technology 2: Worker Service
       - Note 1: Name = WorkerServiceMongoIndexerApp.sln
       - Note 2: Used for long term monitoring of MongoDB change stream.
-It will create, update and delete Coginitive Search index documents based on MongoDB changes.
+It will create, update and delete Cognitive Search index documents based on MongoDB changes.
 - Web - This is a standalone backend server that demonstrates two different styles of for querying a Coginitive Search index.
    - Technology: Web API
       - Note 1: Name = SearchWeb.sln